 Many women at our Fort Worth, Texas practice considering breast augmentation have thought about getting breast implants for a long time — even years.
 Dr. Steven Camp understands that this is a big decision, and a highly personal one.
 He also knows the importance of selecting an experienced, board-certified plastic surgeon with expertise in cosmetic breast surgery to produce the desired results.

-Summer Special for breast augmentation: $750 off your breast aug surgery if scheduled by August 31st.
+Holiday Special for breast augmentation: $750 off your breast aug surgery if scheduled by December 31st.